 Specimens for frozen section need transporting urgently to the laboratory.
-High risk specimens are not suitable for frozen sections.
+High risk specimens (including Coronavirus or tissues at risk from Coronavirus e.g. head and neck) are not suitable for frozen sections.
 There is no facility to perform frozen sections out of hours.